Fractional $p$-caloric functions are Lipschitz: Properties of weak and viscosity solutions

 Let $u_\varepsilon$ be the inf-convolution of $u$, which solves the same equation almost everywhere in $Q \subset \mathcal{P}_\varepsilon$ by Lemma \ref{l:correios-telegrafos-telefones}.
 Now, we use Lemma \ref{l:classical-are-weak} to obtain that $u_\varepsilon$ is a weak supersolution to \eqref{eq:parabolic-fractional-p-laplacian} in $Q$ for every $\varepsilon$ small enough.
 By standard properties of the inf-convolution, we obtain that $u_\varepsilon \to u$ almost everywhere in $\R^d \times (t_1,t_2]$ as $\varepsilon \to 0$.
 We then use Proposition \ref{p:brez-bunk} to obtain that $u$ is a weak supersolution to \eqref{eq:parabolic-fractional-p-laplacian} in $Q$.
 The proof is done once we recall that $Q$ is arbitrary.

 Regarding the subsolution property, we need to consider sup-convolutions, which are defined as $u^\varepsilon \coloneqq -(-u)_\varepsilon$.
-They satisfy similar properties to the inf-convolution and approximate $u$ from above.
+They satisfy properties similar to those of the inf-convolution and approximate $u$ from above.
 The very same reasoning applies to obtain that $u$ is a weak subsolution. \end{proof}